Materials, cuts and sizes: choosing the right kimono

 The kimono according to Atelier Sarita: a Parisian couture manifesto

-Easy maintenance
+Easy care

 Discover your next kimono here